oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/src/06_application_logic_eventstoredb/README.md

 And business logic implemented in the [previous exercise](../05_business_logic/) write the application code that will _glue_ the API defined in `api.ts` files with the domain code.

 This time you'll use EventStoreDB instead of the mocked one.
-Run `docker-compose up` before running test code to have database set up.
+Run `docker compose up` before running test code to have database set up.

 There are four variations: